Reducing Drag in Wind Turbine Blades Through Design Advances

 A vortex generator device for wind turbine blades that improves mounting strength and aerodynamics compared to existing vortex generators.
 The device has a base and two asymmetrically sized fins protruding from one side.
 The fins are arranged so that the distance between their primary ends is greater than the distance between their secondary ends.
 The fins also have asymmetric heights, with the primary fin end being shorter.

 6.2.
-Innovative Vortex Generator Design for Enhanced Aerodynamics of Wind Turbine Blades
+Vortex Generator with Tapered Main Fins and Sub-Fins for Wind Turbine Blades

 MITSUBISHI HEAVY INDUSTRIES, LTD., 2021